harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/exemption-workflows.md

 ---
-title: Exemptions to override Fail on Severity thresholds for specific issues in STO
+title: Exemptions to override STO failure policies
 description: Procedures and best practices for requesting and approving exemptions.
-sidebar_label: Override the Fail on Severity threshold for specific issues
+sidebar_label: Exemptions to override STO failure policies
 sidebar_position: 60
 ---

-The `fail_on_severity` setting causes a pipeline build to fail if a scanner detects one or more issues with the specified severity (Critical, High, Medium, etc.) or higher.
-Your organization can create exemptions ("Ignore rules") for specific issues to override this behavior.
-If an exemption is approved, a build can proceed even if a scan detects that issue.
+You can set up an STO step to fail if a scan detects vulnerabilities that match the failure criteria specified for that step.
+You can also create exemptions for specific vulnerabilities so the pipeline can proceed even if a scan detects these vulnerabilities.

 :::note
 Developers and SecOps users can request exemptions, but only SecOps users can approve them.
 :::

+## When exemptions are useful

 Here are some situations where you might want to request an exemption for a specific issue: